finnishtransportagency/viite/README.md

 Database
 --------
-Install PostGIS by [downloading and installing it](https://postgis.net/install/) or by using Docker Compose:
+Install PostGIS by [downloading and installing it from here](https://postgis.net/install/), or by using Docker Compose:
 ```
 cd aws/local-dev/postgis
 docker-compose up
 ```

-Docker Compose installs and starts the PostGIS database server with the needed database and user.
+Docker Compose installs and starts the PostGIS database server with the `viite` database and the `postgres` admin user.

 - Username: viite
 - Password: viite
 - Database: viite